AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   Store the provided string argument verbatim as a trace tag attribute in the output trace header.
 The tag so associated with a trace can be retrieved from trace dumps and is output as part of some analysis reports.

-:option:`--level` :
-  Convey the most precise kind of analysis that is intended from the produced traces later on.
-This defaults to `stmt+decision` and is best combined with :option:`-P` or :option:`--scos` for efficiency when set to `stmt+mcdc`.
-See the :ref:`trace-control` section of this chapter for additional details.